It is a time of rapid change, and one of the things that is rapidly changing is gold.

 And then what do we replace it with?

-Do we replace the Federal Reserve as bad as it is with one individual who's just going to uh dictate everything?
+Do we replace the Federal Reserve as bad as it is with one individual who's just going to dictate everything?

-You know, that's that's the key thing.
+That's the key thing.

-We're going to have, you know, we got a fiat currency, so I guess we should have a fiat dictator who's going to have uh sing singular uh individual who's going to decide uh uh how everything, the monetary policy, how much uh is going to be there and interest rates and all the rest of these things that Federal Reserve has been manipulating, uh, would have central planning done by somebody who doesn't seem to plan anything economically just reacts as we've seen with the tariff stuff.
+We're going to have a fiat currency, so I guess we should have a fiat dictator who's going to have a singular individual who's going to decide how everything, the monetary policy, how much is going to be there and interest rates and all the rest of these things that the Federal Reserve has been manipulating would have central planning done by somebody who doesn't seem to plan anything economically.

-I definitely think this is a a blip.
+I definitely think this is a blip.

 I don't think there'll be a continuity of these same types of policies.

-I think this is going to be something that stable coins, crypto, a lot of what's going to be put on the table in the next three years.
+I think this is going to be something that stablecoins, crypto, a lot of what's going to be put on the table in the next three years and it will be implemented and put into the infrastructure.

-Um decentralized currency is the answer to a centralized system that it's imploding.
+Decentralized currency is the answer to a centralized system that it's imploding.

 And that's unfortunate that people can't see it.